 Understanding the disease cycle, proper timing, coverage and selection of the right fungicide are needed to get good control using fungicides.
 Many fungicides work by protecting healthy plant tissues.
-Captan, copper products, chlorothalonil, and sulfurs must be present before fungi begin the infection process.
+Captan, copper-based products, chlorothalonil, and sulfurs must be present before fungi begin the infection process.
 Although myclobutanil and triforine are locally systemic, they must be applied soon after (or before) infection for maximum benefit.
 None of these fungicides can revive heavily diseased plants.

 The following chemicals are listed first by their common name, then by trade names used for the homeowner market.
 The chemical and its uses are then described.

 Chlorothalonil (Ortho MAX Garden Disease Control, Bonide Fung-onil, GardenTech Daconil)—This is another good, general-purpose fungicide for many fungal diseases.
 It is best as a foliar treatment as it breaks down rapidly in soil.
-It is one of the longer lasting fungicides available so you do not have to spray as often, as with other products.
+It is one of the longer lasting fungicides available so you do not have to spray as often as with other products.
 Some people are allergic to it and may develop skin rashes if repeatedly exposed.
 It is labeled for vegetables, fruits, and many ornamentals including shade trees.

-DMI-type fungicides such as Myclobutanil (Spectracide Immunox), Propiconazole (ferti-lome Systemic Fungicide, Fungi Fighter Lawn Fungicide, Infuse), and Tebuconazole (Bayer Advanced Disease Control)— These fungicides have been around in commercial agriculture for some time and are now available in home packaging.
+DMI-type fungicides such as myclobutanil (Spectracide Immunox), propiconazole (ferti-lome Systemic Fungicide, Fungi Fighter Lawn Fungicide, Infuse Systemic Disease Control), tebuconazole (Bayer Advanced Disease Control) and triforine (Ortho RosePride Disease Control)— These products are labeled for use on several ornamental plants and have been used for years to manage all of the important rose diseases.
 They are very effective against powdery mildews, rusts and many leaf spots.
 Best used when green foliage is on the plant since they move into plant tissues.
 Be careful not to overuse these materials as fungi can develop resistance resulting in poor disease control.
 You may also find other active ingredients in this same class mixed with insecticides (Amdro Rose and Flower Care or Ortho Rose and Flower Insect and Disease Control).

 Sodium or Potassium Bicarbonates (Bi-Carb Old-Fashioned Fungicide)—Yes sodium bicarbonate is just plain old baking soda.
 The potassium bicarbonates were developed to prevent salt build up from the sodium form.
 No, not as good as many of the other products already listed but better than doing nothing.
 Research data is usually based on adding in oils, which are effective by themselves.
-Absolutely will not control black spot of rose.
+Absolutely will NOT control black spot of rose.

-Streptomycin (ferti-lome Fire Blight Spray)—An antibiotic produced from a common soil inhabiting, filamentous bacterium.
+Streptomycin (ferti-lome Fire Blight Spray)—An antibiotic produced from a common soil-inhabiting, filamentous bacterium.
 There is a home label from ferti-lome for use on apples, pears and pyracantha to manage fire blight.
 Needs to go on at bloom when the weather is expected to be warm and wet.
 Although it is labeled for rose crown gall you most likely will be better off getting a new rose than following instructions on the label.